 - What historical periods are studied at your school, and how can your picture books help enhance these periods?
 What countries are affected?

 - What human-rights issues are important to your students?
 What is the status of these issues in other countries?

 - What traditional stories do your students know?
 Is there a version from another culture?
 Though there are tons of Cinderella stories from other countries.
 I also looked for lesser-known stories like Raama iyo Boqorkii Cirfiidka = Rama and the Demon King (India) and Kraken-ka the Komodo Dragon : A tale of Indonesia.

-Make the books accessible and easy for students to find.
+Make the books easy for students to browse and discover.

 All summer, I debated on having a prize incentive for this project.
 I thought about offering a prize drawing for reading a continent or for reading a certain number of countries.
 I thought about creating small stickers to represent each country, then students could get a “passport stamp” for each country they read.

 Ultimately, I have decided to scrap the prize incentives altogether, at least for now.
 No, some students will not participate.
 Some will read a few picture books and give up on the challenge.
 But I really do think many of my students will get into the challenge.
 Picture books are short and visually interesting.
 Most can be read silently in under 10 minutes.
 I will read some of the books when classes come to the library for their bi-weekly library lessons.
 In short, I think I will have lots of student interest without offering any prizes or gimmicky incentive at all.
 I think many students will do this challenge just because it’s FUN and not terribly difficult.

 So what am I doing to promote the Challenge?
 Well, to be frank, I’m not entirely sure at this point.
 I know I will kick-off the Challenge during our library lessons after our Fall Break.
 I plan to put together a presentation about my inspiration for the Challenge (a British journalist who did a similar Read Around the World project) and telling students about some of the books.